Learning to Inpaint for Image Compression: Approach

 \subsection{Residual-to-Image (R2I)}

-To address the issue of indirect optimization and the moving target problem we modify the architecture and the loss to predict the original data at the end of each stage, thus performing {\em residual-to-image} prediction.
+To address the issue of vanishing gradients we add connections between subsequent stages and restate the loss to predict the original data at the end of each stage, thus performing {\em residual-to-image} prediction.
 This leads to the new objective shown below:

 Stage $s$ of this model takes as input the compression residuals $R_{s-1}$ computed with respect to the original data, $R_{s-1} = P - \mathcal{M}_{s-1}(R_{s-2}|\Theta_{s-1})$, and $\mathcal{M}_{s-1}(R_{s-2}|\Theta_{s-1})$ now approximates the reconstruction of the original data $P$ at stage $s-1$.
 To allow complete image reconstructions to be produced at each stage while only feeding in residuals, we introduce connections between the layers of adjacent stages.
 These connections allow for later stages to incorporate information that has been recovered by earlier stages into their estimate of the original image data.
+Consequently, these connections (between subsequent stages) allow for better optimization of the model.

 In addition to assisting with modeling the original image, these connections play two key roles.
 Firstly, these connections create residual blocks~\cite{he2016deep} which encourage explicit learning of how to reproduce information which could not be generated by the previous stage.
 Secondly, these connections reduce the length of the path along which information has to travel from later stages to impact the earlier stages, leading to a better joint optimization.